-Police shoot man in leg during Worcester incident
+Man, 31, shot in leg by armed police in Worcester

 - Published

-A man has been shot in the leg by police in Worcester.
+A man has been shot in the leg by armed police responding to reports of a man with a firearm in Worcester.

-The armed officers were responding to reports of a man in his car carrying a rifle at about 09:00 BST in Ronkswood Hill.
+Police attended when the man was seen carrying a rifle in his car on Ronkswood Hill at about 09:00 BST.

-The man, believed to be 31, was taken to hospital with injuries not thought to be life threatening, said West Mercia Police.
+The man, believed to be 31, was taken to hospital with injuries that were not thought to be life threatening, said West Mercia Police.

-Assistant Chief Constable Rachel Jones described the incident as "extremely unusual" for the area, adding the force did not believe there to be any wider threat to the local community.
+Assistant Chief Constable Rachel Jones described the incident as "extremely unusual" for the area.

+She added that the force did not believe there to be any wider threat to the local community.

 The incident has been referred to the Independent Office of Police Conduct (IOPC) and the force's Directorate of Professional Standards.